North Carolina Commissioner of Labor: Powers, duties, and structure

 Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the commissioner of labor every four years.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the commissioner sits on the Council of State.
 They are ninth in line of succession to the governor.

 The North Carolina Department of Labor is by law tasked with ensuring the "health, safety, and general well-being" of the state's workforce.
-North Carolina's general statutes grant the commissioner of labor broad regulatory and enforcement powers.
+North Carolina's general statutes grant the commissioner of labor wide-ranging regulatory and enforcement powers.
 The commissioner leads the Department of Labor and its constituent bureaus.
-As of December 2022, the department has 314 employees retained under the terms of the State Human Resources Act.
+As of February 2023, the department has 318 employees retained under the terms of the State Human Resources Act.
 The commissioner is advised by five statutory boards in creating policies and developing programs.
 As with all Council of State officers, the commissioner's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the commissioner's annual salary was $146,421.
+As of 2025, the commissioner's annual salary is $168,384.
 The commissioner's office is located in the Labor Building, formerly the meeting place of the North Carolina Supreme Court, on West Edenton Street in Raleigh, North Carolina.